 If he is still lying to me, I need boundaries.
 Good, strong, Biblical boundaries.
 I’m not going to go into that here because I’ve written a lot on it already: The Biblical Boundaries Workbook, and the Biblical Boundaries Series.
 But if he’s truly in recovery, and if he’s telling the truth, then I need to figure out how to forgive him, and trust God.

 So how can I know if He’s still lying to me?
 Well, the fact is, a person who is truly repentant will live in the open.
 He will be willingly transparent.
 He’ll respond to your doubts with humility and gentleness.
 He’ll be open to finding ways to prove himself to you such as regular therapeutic polygraphs.
 A changed person is… well… changed.
+You can read a lot more about what real recovery looks like in this article.

 If you’re seeing a lot of the same old excuses and deflections and projections, if there is anger in response to your doubts, if getting information out of him is like pulling teeth, beware.
 That is not a changed man.
 Set boundaries, and set them fast.
 Then, stick to them like your life depends on it!
 It sort of does.